 In the second reading that we heard today, Saint Paul commended the Thessalonians for turning from their idols to serve the living and true God.
 As we look at our own lives we should not fool ourselves into thinking we have no idols to which we devote our time and attention simply because we do not literally fall down and worship a golden calf.
 False idols come in many shapes and sizes.
-An example of one such false idol was mentioned by one of the Confirmation candidates just this past Friday night at Christ the King Parish in Springfield.
+An example of one such false idol was mentioned by one of the Confirmation candidates just yesterday at Christ the King Parish in Springfield.
 Prior to each Confirmation Mass, I send a questionnaire to all the candidates asking what receiving the Sacrament of Confirmation means to them and how they plan to live out their Confirmation commitment.
 In answer to the second question - how do you plan to live out your Confirmation commitment? - one candidate wrote, "I will give more of my attention to God than my phone."
 We all laugh, but this statement is profoundly true.

-As a realistic test of your love for God, ask: do you give more attention to God or to your smart phone, or to something or someone else?
+As a realistic test of your love for God, ask: do you give more attention to God or to your smart phone?